 The misuse of marijuana and other drugs (drugs in this context include barbiturates, amphetamines, cocaine, tranquilizers, LSD compounds, and any and all substances so defined by state criminal law) is a violation of federal, state, and municipal laws.
 Loyola University cannot and will not protect students, faculty, and staff members from prosecution under federal, state, and municipal laws.
 Because of the close proximity of Loyola and The Most Holy Name of Jesus Elementary School, the distribution (sale or giving) of illicit drugs on the Loyola campus can be prosecuted as a federal crime under federal law, U.S. Code, Title 21, Section 845 A1.
 Loyola cannot condone the possession, consumption, distribution, or sale of marijuana and other drugs.
 In order to encourage a drug-free living environment, the university will periodically conduct unannounced canine drug searches in the residence halls to identify the presence of illicit drugs.

-The enforcement of these rules and the applicable sanctions can be found in the current student handbook, and the Loyola Staff Policies, Procedures and Benefits Manual, as well as the Loyola publication that is in compliance with the Drug Free Schools Communities Act Amendments of 1989.
+The enforcement of these rules and the applicable sanctions can be found in the current Student Code of Conduct, and the Loyola Staff Policies, Procedures and Benefits Manual, as well as the Loyola publication that is in compliance with the Drug Free Schools Communities Act Amendments of 1989.

 Alcohol and Drug Counseling, Treatment Referral, and Rehabilitation Programs